The Report That Changed Blogging.

 It’s the hardest decision to make and the place where everything can go wrong right at the beginning.

 No one gets this 100% right from day one, but as long as you are heading in the right direction you can adjust as you move.

 However if you get the fundamentals wrong from the start, you will spend a lot of time and hard work creating something that will never succeed, no matter how much adjusting you do along the way.

 When I created Blog Mastermind, my course to teach people how to build a profitable blog, the early lessons that focused on topic selection where heavily influenced by my previous experience as an entrepreneur.

-My first successful website came about purely from my passion for playing and competing in Magic: The Gathering tournaments as a teenaged boy.
+My first successful website came about purely from my passion for playing and competing in Magic: The Gathering tournaments as a teenaged boy (a competitive card game).

-This blog was created as an experiment to tell stories from being an entrepreneur, a subject I enjoy immensely.
+This blog was created as an experiment to tell stories from my life as entrepreneur, a subject I enjoy immensely.